PlaidCloud/website/content/en/docs/concepts/extend-kubernetes/service-catalog.md

 When a new `ServiceInstance` resource is created, the Service Catalog controller connects to the appropriate service broker and instruct it to provision the service instance.
 * `ServiceBinding`: Access credentials to a `ServiceInstance`.
 These are created by cluster operators who want their applications to make use of a `ServiceInstance`.
-Upon creation, the Service Catalog controller creates a Kubernetes `Secret` containing connection details and credentials for the Service Instance, which can be mounted into Pods.
+Upon creation, the Service Catalog controller creates a PlaidCloud `Secret` containing connection details and credentials for the Service Instance, which can be mounted into Pods.

 ### Authentication